-The members of Team Strange are not the only Liberty Bell hunters out there.
+The bikers are not the only Liberty Bell hunters out there.
 The Brock family recently completed their decades-long journey to see all 52 existing bells in the states and D.C., including those not currently on public display in Kansas, Wyoming and Nebraska.
 You can scroll through their Facebook page and watch the kids grow up along the way.

 Robert English’s Flickr page was the first to photographically document the bells online.

 A 1984 Allentown Morning Call article tells the story of Vivienne and Willard Youman, who spent the past six summers driving across the country and recently bagged their 52nd of an assumed total of 53 total bells.
 They were noncommittal on whether they’d pop for the $1,200 airfare to visit Puerto Rico’s Liberty Bell.

 Then there’s me, a Philadelphia native who knew nothing about the replicas until I moved to Denver in 1997 and stumbled upon the Colorado Liberty Bell while exploring my new neighborhood.
 That chance encounter snowballed into an obsession 24 years and 31 bells in the making.
 In that time, Dawn and I have visited many a Capitol Grill, a few Capital Grills, and ventured down many roads we never otherwise would have.

 While most bell hunters focus on the serial-numbered 1950 U.S. Treasury bells, of which there were at least 57 — I’ve come to learn about many more extant replicas.
 My focus has pivoted to locating and telling the story of every full-size, functional Liberty Replica in the world.